parthasarathydNU/cell-count-analysis/README.md

 ## Project Overview
 This project involves analyzing immune cell count data from various samples to determine relative frequencies of different cell populations and to explore differences between responders and non-responders to a specific treatment (tr1) in melanoma patients.
 The analysis is performed using Python with libraries like Pandas, Matplotlib, and Seaborn.

+For **detailed insights and analysis** check out the following notebook `notebooks/treatment_analysis.ipynb`.
+For an executive summary check out `Insights.md`

 ## Getting Started

 ### Prerequisites